 One race per sheet.
 So as to reduce accuracy issues and make it simpler for voters, it seems natural to have a single race per sheet of paper.
 This can be done by having each separate race on a different card (recto only), making the mail-in ballot an envelope containing a stack of cards.
-It is also possible to fold a single sheet of paper - potentially with differently sized folds - with a single race per fold to reduce waste.
-However, it is likely that making each race the same length of paper in folds would be simpler and easier to handle.
+This approach is a memory and reading aid that adds a definite action to move from one race to the next

 Tabs.
-Indexing tabs on top of each card could help voters navigate the different races, as shown on Figure 6.
+Indexing tabs on top of each card could help voters navigate the different races, as shown on Figure ??.
 Each card would have a protruding tab, with the summary of the race (like "Presidential" or "Sheriff") indicated on it.
-Depending on the number of races, there could be multiple layers of tabs.
-The tabs could also be on the side of the ballot instead of the top/bottom.
-This is compatible with folded ballots, but might not be easily adaptable to the ballot holder or scanner systems.
+As with tabed folders, there could layers of tabs to demarcate different parts of the ballot.